Housewives’ Eczema, Dentists’ Novocaine Dermatitis, Petroleum Dermatitis (Machine and Oil Workers)

 “I don’t know if you are aware of it or not, but a surefire shot in the treatment of asthma is your Anti-Pyrexin.
 A girl aged 14, with a history of asthma from 2 years of age, got instant relief (within an hour) with this substance.
 Two such tablets per day turned the trick.”

 We might add that correcting any systemic alkalosis must be done before Anti-Pyrexin [Antronex] will work.
 (Hay fever usually responds well to Anti-Pyrexin if you first correct the alkalosis.)

-Regarding cancer and manganese in Holland, observations on the geographical incidence of cancer showed a high incidence in populations supplied by river water, and it seemed that a high manganese content of water was associated with a lower incidence of cancer (J.A.M.A., April 16, 1956, p.
+Cancer and manganese in Holland: observations on the geographical incidence of cancer showed a high incidence in populations supplied by river water, and it seemed that a high manganese content of water was associated with a lower incidence of cancer (J.A.M.A., April 16, 1956, p.
 1353).

 Manganese deficiency is common, it seems from the value of organic manganese (as All-Organic Trace Minerals [Trace Minerals-B12] or manganese phytate) in relieving low-back pains, lumbago, fallen arches, and bone malpositions in general due to ligament laxity; acts no doubt by the well-known effect of manganese in activating the enzymes that regenerate bone and connective tissue.
 Biost helps much by supplying the amino acids peculiar to raw food (destroyed by cooking).
 All-Organic Trace Minerals are our most spectacular products in action when used to tone up ligaments.

 When patient doesn’t respond to treatment check the saliva pH.
 The low pH requires baking soda, potassium bicarbonate or Upjohn’s Citrocarbonate.
 A high pH calls for our Cal-Amo tablets, one per meal after eating.
 (Refer to Applied Trophology, Vol. l, No. 2.)

 Nutrition and Dietetics